MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

 == Known Issues ==
-  * XFire crashes OS.
-We can't fix this, it's on XFire's end. http://code.google.com/p/open-sauce/issues/detail?id=4&can=1
   * Running Steam with Halo in general causes the Function keys to not work.
 We can't fix this, it's on Valve's end. http://code.google.com/p/open-sauce/issues/detail?id=6&can=1
-  * [21] It has been reported that for some users Halo will inexplicably close when opened with no exception or other error dialog appearing.
-If this occurs for you, completely disable the shader extension in your user settings.